-How Can You Protect Your Product From Being Copied?
+How Can You Protect IP & Prevent Your Product From Being Copied?

 No one can guarantee that your product won’t be copied in China.
 Some of the world’s biggest brands and their legal teams have struggled to stop it occurring.
 They’ve found counterfeit goods on the market within hours of the legitimate product’s launch.

-But now more than ever, you can take steps to protect your goods from being copied in China and using a reputable sourcing agent is one of them!
+But now more than ever, you can take steps to protect your intellectual property and goods from being copied in China and using a reputable sourcing agent is one of them!

 #1 Be Selective About Who You Request a Quote From

 Sourcing agents like Vara Allied have long-standing relationships with Factories in China, doing business for decades.
-These suppliers are less likely to risk future business dealings with agents by stealing a client's IP.
+These suppliers are less likely to risk future business dealings with agents by stealing a client's intellectual property.